christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Emperor Titus = Polemon II of Pontus who was the prince of the Bosporan, Pontus, Cilicia, and Cappadocia.\

-(b) There was a Jesuit named Jean Hardouin who said that a 14th Century conspiracy forged practically all literature traditionally believed to have been written before that era.
-He was the official librarian to the King of France.
-He published a book called the Prolegomena and it caused such controversy that the Pope and the King had him come before them and explain himself.
-He defended his work, and refused to retract it, so they threw him in prison.

 **8 Flavian Dynasty**